drZymo/swoq/Documentation/swoq.md

 In order to finish a level both your players need to go through the exit.
 If one of the two players die it is game over.

-### ActionRequest
+### ActRequest

-In order to control the second player a field has been added to the `ActionRequest` structure to denote the action the second player needs to take.
+In order to control the second player a field has been added to the `ActRequest` structure to denote the action the second player needs to take.

     optional DirectedAction action2 = 3;